17 Best Afghan Dishes Among Traditional Foods

 Ingredients and Preparation

-Popular Types of Afghan Food
+Popular Types of Afghan Dishes

 Afghan dishes are a blend of flavors influenced by Persian, Central Asian, and Indian culinary creations.
 The diet is halal, focusing on mutton, beef, poultry, and fish, accompanied by rice, vegetables, dairy products, and a variety of breads.